LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 unit tests in Logtalk.
 The `lgtunit_messages.lgt` source file defines the default translations for the messages printed when running unit tests.
-These messages can be intercepted to customize the output, e.g. to make it less verbose, or for integration with e.g. GUI IDEs and continuous integration servers.
+These messages can be intercepted to customize the output, e.g. to make it less verbose or for integration with e.g. GUI IDEs and continuous integration servers.

-Other files part of this tool provide support for alternative output formats of test results and are discussed below.
+Other files that are part of this tool provide support for alternative output formats of test results and are discussed below.

 API documentation